 2. The next morning a personalised email is sent to all students who visited the previous day.
 The email states “We would like to hear about the experience of your visit so that we can continue to review and improve our services for you.
 Please take a few moments to answer the questions in the weblink below.”

-3. The student is given a link to a feedback web form which is already automatically part populated with their details and they are invited to answer a range of questions related to service quality.
+3. The student is given a link to a feedback web form which is already automatically part completed with their details and they are invited to answer a range of questions related to service quality.
 These questions include:

 - What made you visit SSiD today?